 Excess lipase activity can happen to anyone.
 There hasn’t been enough research done to determine why some women struggle with it and others don’t.

 If you have any intentions of pumping breast milk, you need to do a taste test.
-If you want a few bags of breast milk in your freezer for date night, do a taste test.
+Planning to keep a few bags of breast milk in your freezer for date night?
+Do a taste test.
 If you are a working mother who wants to build a large freezer stash, do a taste test.

 Tasting your breast milk is the most important breastfeeding advice that you’ve likely never heard before.